 Of course, you must be wondering what do the crustaceans eat?
 Well, since there is such a wide range of crustacean species, it is obvious that there is a lot of variation in food.

-On the contrary, the larger crustaceans, inclusive of lobsters and large crabs typically like to find their food “alive” and slowly kill it to their pleasure.
-They hunt for small fish (sometimes large fish), kill it with their claws, and enjoy their meal.
-It is also a known fact that crustaceans may eat other crustaceans – including those of the very own species!
+On the contrary, the larger crustaceans, inclusive of lobsters and large crabs typically like to find their food “alive” and slowly kill it for their pleasure.
+They hunt for small fish (sometimes large fish), kill them with their claws, and enjoy their meal.
+It is also a known fact that crustaceans may eat other crustaceans – including those of their very own species!
 So now we can also call them cannibals!
 Some crabs are also reported to eat seaweed and other plant life, though this is generally rare.

 Moreover, a small population of crustaceans that are immobile, such as Barnacles, feed by filtering plankton from the water around them using their huge fins.
-Many scientists argue that they are not a part of the crustacean family due to the fact that their eating habits are significantly different from that of other crustaceans.
+Many scientists argue that they are not a part of the crustacean family because their eating habits are significantly different from those of other crustaceans.
 However, their DNA sequencing is quite similar to other crustaceans.

 History and Evolution of Crustaceans